thinknathan/defold-emath/README.md

 # defold-emath

-Defold math extension with clamp and round utility functions.
+Defold native extension with math utility functions including clamp, round, sign, radian and degree conversion, measure 2d and 3d distances.

 You may prefer [DefMath](https://github.com/subsoap/defmath) for a most robust implementation.